soroush5/Dynamic-RTL/README.md

 - Works with dynamic content that loads after the page is initially rendered
 - Enhanced real-time detection for input fields, text areas, and contenteditable elements
 - Option to disable the extension for specific websites
+- Option to choose between default-enabled or default-disabled mode for all sites
 - Compatible with Chrome's Manifest V3

 ## Installation